 We also have the right products to meet the growing demand for renewable energy as well as for the modernization of the U.S. electrical grid.
+We offer plate products that can be used in windmills, which we estimate contain 130 tons of steel per megawatt of electricity.
+In addition, panels for solar power are heavy consumers of galvanized steel, where we are a leading producer.
+We estimate solar panels consume 40 tons of steel per megawatt of electricity.

-For example, we offer plate products that can be used in windmills.
-By 2030, offshore wind projects could generate 7 million tons of new steel demand, according to a recent statement by the U.S. Departments of Interior, Energy and Commerce.
-We are currently the sole producer of electrical steel in the United States, which can facilitate the modernization of the U.S. electrical grid.
+We are currently the sole producer of electrical steel in the U.S., which can facilitate the modernization of the U.S. electrical grid.
+Along with charging networks, electrical steels are also needed in the motors of electric vehicles.